 First, research beforehand to comparison shop and learn how Costa Rican car rental insurances and prices work.
 Every company has their own way of pricing and you don’t want to get caught in the “car rental scam” here.

-This is when the company only displays the car rental rate, omitting some or all insurances, fees and taxes so it looks super cheap.
+This is when the company displays only the car rental rate, omitting some or all insurances, fees and taxes so it looks super cheap.
 Then they add all the fees, taxes and insurances when you pick up the car so it turns out to be way more expensive.
+Furthermore, they will also take a high security deposit hold on your credit card.
 This is a common practice from third party websites or brokers.

-So before you book your car, ask the company what your final total is.
+So before you book your car, ask the company what your final total is with all mandatory insurance, taxes and fees included.
 If you plan to use your credit card’s car rental insurance, prepare the necessary documents beforehand.

 PS. we work with Adobe Rent a Car to give discounts and freebies to our readers, they’re an all-inclusive pricing, 100% Costa Rican car rental company.
 Book your car rental with our discount and extra freebies!